So we, being many, are one body in Christ, and every one members one of another.

 Make a specific plan for meeting each need.
 (I will take Jane to lunch.)

 Put a time limit on it.
-(I will take Jane to lunch this Thursday.)
+(I will take Jane to lunch on Thursday.)

 Record your experience in your journal.